Jguer/yay/README.md

 #### Building

-Run `make` to build yay.
+Run `make` to build Yay.
 This command will generate a binary called `yay` in the same directory as the Makefile.

 Note: Yay's Makefile automatically sets the `GOPATH` to `$PWD/.go`.
 This path will